New Hampshire Land and Community Heritage Investment Program

 Organizations applying for LCHIP funding must be either a municipality or other political subdivision of the state of New Hampshire, or be a publicly supported nonprofit corporation exempt from federal income tax under section 501 (c) of the Internal Revenue code.
 Other interested parties may partner or work with an eligible organization or government entity but may not apply directly to the program.

-Note: Attending a Grant Workshop is required for first time applicants and recommended for repeat applicants in April, prior to submission of an Intent to Apply form.
-If a member of your team has attended a LCHIP Grant Workshop in the past this requirement may be waived.
-If a new applicant is unable to attend the workshop, they must contact the LCHIP office and obtain a waiver from the Executive Director before the workshop takes place.
+Note: Attending a Grant Workshop is usually required for first time applicants and recommended for repeat applicants in April, prior to submission of an Intent to Apply form.
+This requirement has been waived for 2020.

 Go directly to guidelines and application